-After Lady Liberty we headed up town to the Empire State Building for those famous high views across the city.
+After Lady Liberty we headed up town to the Empire State Building for those famous high views across New York City.

 I think coming in May meant we missed the crowds, it wasn’t quite summer and neither was it Christmas or ‘sales’ season so we didn’t find big queues anywhere we went.

 The views were as I remembered them, breathtaking, and we were blessed with clear skies and sunshine.
 After 101 photos we headed back down to walk back to our hotel for a quick change before dinner.

 After meeting a school friend from Lawrenceville for dinner we headed to the Rockefeller Centre for drinks in their Bar 65 at the Rainbow Room on the, you guessed it, 65th floor.

 We were planning on making final use of our New York Pass with a free trip to the ‘Top of the Rock’ but the weather turned and so we decided there wasn’t much point as the view would be near enough non existent.

 Instead we headed to a Cheese and wine bar recommended by my friend, before retiring for the evening to rest our weary legs!
 Boy do you walk a lot in New York!

 We barely scratched the service on everything available with the New York Pass with what we did, but it was still great fun and a fab way to see lots of the city’s best sites and save money too.